 - Remote access: Connect to the device via your preferred remote access tool.

-- Pending reboot: Indicates whether installed patches or software require a device reboot to take effect.
+- Pending reboot: Indicates whether installed patches or softwares require a device reboot to take effect.

 - Department: Displays the department the device is assigned to.